Dan-Matthews-23/local-legends/README.md

 - A Restaurants section, where the user can view all available restaurants's details and reviews
 - A Register / Login section, where the user can, optionally, create an account or log into their account
 - A Profile section, where the user can amend details of their account
+- A Contact Us section so that the user can contact the admin of the project (me)
+- An Admin portal to manage requests that are send via the Contact Us form

 ### About the user